Small bowel resection - discharge

 - Add new foods back into your diet slowly--one or two at a time.

 - Try to eat plenty of protein.

-If you become sick to your stomach or have diarrhea, try drinking only clear fluids and not eating for a little while.
+If you become sick to your stomach or have diarrhea, avoid solid food and drink only clear fluids for a little while.
 Call your doctor.

 If you have hard stools:

 - Try to get up and walk around more.
 Being more active can help.

 - If you can, take less of the pain medicines your doctor gave you.
 They can make you constipated.

 - You may use stool softeners if your doctor tells you it is okay.

 - Ask your doctor if you can take milk of magnesia or magnesium citrate.
 Do not take other laxatives without asking your doctor first.